 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Whether you are a visual person or whether the person you're trying to demonstrate this data to is a visual person.
-Having something that visualizes your data is very strong.
-It's a very strong tool to use.
+Whether you are a visual person or whether the person you're trying to demonstrate this data to is a visual learner, having something that visualizes your data is a very powerful tool to use.

 Now, this is not a data visualization course, but they're very interrelated, and I think it can help to take a look at how these values are related to each other.
-We're gonna use a pair plot.
-One of my very favorite plots, because, yeah, at this point I have favorite plots.
+We're going to use a pair plot, one of my very favorite plots, because, yeah, at this point, I have favorite plots.

-Pair plot is going to be a correlation matrix, just like we looked at, but instead of just pure numbers, it's gonna be scatter plots.
-It's gonna be a plot of plots.
+A pair plot is going to be a correlation matrix, just like we looked at, but instead of just pure numbers, it's going to be scatter plots.
+It's going to be a plot of plots.
 And we'll use Seaborn to make this pair plot.

-We'll see some positive correlations as dots treading upward from left to right.
-The more of this, the more of that.
-And strong negative correlations from left to right.
+We'll see some positive correlations as dots trending upward from left to right.
+The more of one, the more of the other.
+And strong negative correlations will trend from left to right.

 Down from left to right, right?
-Like the more of this, the less of this.
-And when something is compared to itself, when it's like, yeah, that sales of thousands is perfectly correlated to sales of thousands, like that's not very helpful.
-But what is helpful, an alternative in those cases where there's no real information to be gleaned, is to show a histogram, show the data frequency for that thing.
+Like the more of one, the less of the other.
+And when something is compared to itself, for example, sales in thousands being perfectly correlated with sales in thousands, which isn't very helpful.
+However, an alternative in cases where there's no real information to be gleaned is to show a histogram, showing the frequency distribution for that data.

 We've already seen histograms.
-It's a good choice that Seaborn has made as the default thing for, hey, there's no relationship here, it's itself.
+Seaborn has made a good choice by using this as the default option when there's no relationship, showing the data for itself.
 What do we show?
-Let's show more information about that one thing.
+Let's display more information about that variable.

-Let's make one.
+Let's create one.
 Let's make a Seaborn pair plot.
-And here's how we're gonna do it in the next video.
+And here's how we're going to do it in the next video.